 Class D Official - Refers to Judges at District, Regional or National competitions.
-D officials can also assume aforementioned position as authorized.
+Class D officials may also be computer operators, scorekeepers, or timekeepers.
 Class D officials may, if needed or if being evaluated for upgrade, center referee at District and Regional competitions for non-Black Belt divisions only.

 - 1. Understanding of official rules and procedures - 2.
-Understanding judge responsibilities at district or regional levels - 3.
+Understanding judge responsibilities at district, regional, or national levels - 3.
 Working knowledge of charting time keeping and score keeping - 4.
 Minimum age of 15 - 5.
 Minimum rank of Red/Brown Belt - 6.
 Must attend a yearly district/regional clinic